pbldmngz/any-tune-guitar-chords-playground/README.md

 - Filter by overall finger distance.
 - Change the tempo of the playground.
 - Add more columns to the playground.

+> It might take some time to load new tunings, but once it does, it's always available on the database.
+Further calls will be instantaneous.
+Defaultly loaded with Standard and Drop D.

+To start the application you must:
+1. Install python requirements in `/api` with `python -m pip install -r requirements.txt`
+2. Install node requirements in `/app` with `npm install`
+3. Run the python API file in `/api` with `py api.py`
+4. Inside `/app` run `npm start`